 During the nine months of pregnancy, women experience physiological changes that can affect the health of their gums and teeth.

-The rise in estrogen levels leads to thicker oral mucosa and increased fluid retention, both of which place additional stress on the gums.
-Redness and bleeding are the classic signs of pregnancy-related gingivitis.
+The increase in circulating oestrogen levels leads to a thickening of the mucous membranes and a heightened tendency towards fluid retention, placing additional strain on the gums.
+Redness and bleeding are the classic signs of pregnancy gingivitis.

 Clinical evidence has also highlighted a connection between gum disease and the risk of preterm birth.
 In other words, women who suffer from periodontal issues during pregnancy show a higher incidence of premature delivery.